Keratosis pilaris tips from a dermatologist – Dr Dray

 - Select a non-soap cleanser like NutriBiotic Original Non-Soap Skin Cleanser, as soaps can worsen dryness and the appearance of keratosis pilaris.

 - Lightly rubbing the affected area with a wash cloth while in the shower or bath can help to gently exfoliate the retained dead skin cells.

 - Avoid harsh scrubs, as these can worsen dry skin and exacerbate keratosis pilaris.

-- Apply a plain moisturizing cream directly to wet skin, immediately after showering/bathing, and allow the skin to air dry.
+- Apply a Lubriderm Daily Moisture Hydrating Unscented Body Lotion directly to wet skin, immediately after showering/bathing, and allow the skin to air dry.
 This helps to decrease evaporative water loss from the skin.
 Evaporative water loss from the surface of wet skin ultimately leads to dry skin with worsening of keratosis pilaris.

-- A prescription retinoid cream/gel, such as tretinoin, can be helpful.
+- A prescription Retinoid Cream or gel can be helpful.

 - Pulse dye laser treatment or intense pulsed light therapy may help to temporarily improve redness.
 However, these interventions do not improve the roughness of keratosis pilaris.

 What skin care products are helpful for keratosis pilaris?

 PLAIN MOISTURIZING CREAMS (best applied to wet skin)